Police: Modern

+Policing of cities in Europe developed in Glasgow, Dublin and London as a response to unrest and crises.
+From the mid-1700s, poor harvests and food rioting precipitated a series of policing reforms in the Irish Parliament.
+In the 1800s, further unrest and changes in popular notions of social obligations in growing urban populations led to a series of new police reforms in Great Britain.
+These spread to its former and current dominions in North America, Australia and elsewhere, where urban police forces adopted similar founding principles, structures, regulations and shared personnel.

 Scotland and Ireland

 Following early police forces established in 1779 and 1788 in Glasgow, Scotland, the Glasgow authorities successfully petitioned the government to pass the Glasgow Police Act establishing the City of Glasgow Police in 1800.
 Other Scottish towns soon followed suit and set up their own police forces through acts of parliament.
 In Ireland, the Irish Constabulary Act 1822 marked the beginning of the Royal Irish Constabulary.
 The act established a force in each barony with chief constables and inspectors general under the control of the civil administration at Dublin Castle.
 By 1841 this force numbered over 8,600 men.